testinggospels/camouflage/docs/capture-helper.md

 Please refer to the examples on the Handlebars page.

-# Using with Websockets
+## Using with Websockets and Thrift

-The available/required keywords, while using `capture` helper with websockets are, `using` and `selector`.
-You have access to the request payload, upon which you can execute a regex or jsonpath extractor to fetch desired values.
+The available/required keywords, while using `capture` helper with websockets or thrift protocols are, `using` and `selector`.
+You have access to the request/message payload, upon which you can execute a regex or jsonpath extractor to fetch desired values.

 Example `{{capture using='jsonpath' selector='$.lastName'}}`

-# Using with gRPC
+## Using with gRPC

 Similar to websockets, while using `capture` helper with gRPC, available/required arguments are `using` and `selector`.